Content-type: text/html Manpage of SNMPTRAPD.CONF

 DESCRIPTION

 The Net-SNMP notification receiver (trap daemon) uses one or more configuration files to control its operation and how incoming traps (and INFORM requests) should be processed.
-This file (snmptrapd.conf) can be located in one of several locations, as described in the
+This file (snmptrapd.conf) can be located in one of several locations, as described in the snmp_config(5) manual page.

 IMPORTANT